Employee Referral Bonuses

 Employee Bonus Amounts

-If a company has an employee referral program, company policy will determine the guidelines including how to refer a prospective employee, the amount of bonuses, eligibility, and payment.
+If a company has an employee referral program, company policy will determine the guidelines including how to refer a prospective employee, the size of bonuses, eligibility, and payment.